lisasmolkin/website/index.md

 She looks forward to her continued exploration into the matter of human developmental issues, feelings of invisibility, and the pain of relational disconnect in her work.

-photo with Giant Jacket by Sean Weaver
+photo with Giant Jacket by Sean Weaver.